DJProduction/arcade-game-crossy-road/README.md

 * Up-Arrow: Character moves up one tile
 * Down-Arrow: Character moves down one tile

+## How to download and play
+1. To play on your computer simply click the **Clone or download** button on the top right.
+2. You can **Download to Desktop** or **Download as Zip** and the file will be download to your local Downloads folder.
+3. Unzip/Open the downloaded arcade-game-crossy-road folder
+4. Double click index.html file to start the game.
+### Alternative way to play
+You can play the game by clicking this link [Arcade Crossy Road Game](http://djproduction.github.io/arcade-game-crossy-road)

 ## How to change character
 Move character to the yellow glowing start tile.
 When your character is on the star tile a character selection screen will appear.
 **Left click on the character you would like to be!**